 To attract and retain the best workforce to accomplish the mission of Connecticut Green Bank, we offer the option for employees to telecommute.
 Telecommuting is a management option that allows an employee to work at home or an alternate work site; it is not an employee entitlement.
-The purpose of telecommuting as outlined in Connecticut General Statute 5-248i(a) is to: (1) Increase worker efficiency and productivity; (2) benefit the environment; and (3) reduce traffic congestion.
-Telecommuting does not change the hours of work.- An employee may be considered for this option when the following minimum criteria are met:
+The purpose of telecommuting as outlined in Connecticut General Statute 5-248i(a)1 is to: (1) increase worker efficiency and productivity; (2) benefit the environment; and (3) reduce traffic congestion.
+Telecommuting does not change the hours of work.
+An employee may be considered for this option when the following minimum criteria are met:

-- 1. In most instances, the employee must have completed their introductory period and have been performing his/hertheir current job duties for at least 60 days. - 2.
-The employee has requested to telecommute by completing a telecommuting agreement on SharePoint which will outline the terms and conditions of their telecommuting arrangement. - 3.
-CGBGreen Bank has determined that the employee's job can be readily and effectively completed at an alternate site. - CGBGreen Bank determines that the employee's absence from the office is not detrimental to office operations, overall productivity, the working conditions of other employees, or services to clients and customers. - 5.
-The employee's performance has been satisfactory or better.
+- The employee has requested to telecommute by completing a telecommuting agreement on SharePoint which will outline the terms and conditions of their telecommuting arrangement. - Green Bank has determined that the employee's job can be readily and effectively completed at an alternate site. - Green Bank determines that the employee's absence from the office is not detrimental to office operations, overall productivity, the working conditions of other employees, or services to clients and customers.